yeatmanlab/roar-docs/docs/developer/tech-specs/backend/users-orgs.md

 * A user may belong to multiple orgs at once.
 * Roles are stored per org membership.
 That is, a user may have different roles in different orgs.
 * Org hierarchies enable queries like "all students in a district."
+* User authentication and role checks should always resolve to the canonical `user_id` after following `merged_into` pointers.
+This allows multiple login credentials (e.g., SSO and email) to be linked to a unified identity.
+* Org Type Constraints:
+  * family, group, and cohort orgs support flexible membership and invitation code-based joining.
+  * district, school, and class orgs are roster-controlled.
+Membership must be provisioned via integrations (e.g., OneRoster API, Clever API) or trusted internal workflows (e.g., CSV upload).
+  * Invitation codes must not grant access to roster-controlled orgs to avoid unverified role elevation.

 ### Annual PII scrubbing